How do I create a Python 3 virtual environment with the Boto 3 library on Amazon Linux 2?

 python3: //usr/bin/python3 /usr/bin/python3.7 /usr/bin/python3.7m /usr/lib/python3.7 /usr/lib64/python3.7 /usr/include/python3.7m /usr/share/man/man1/python3.1.gz

-4. If Python 3 isn't already installed, then install the package using the yum package manager.
+4. If Python 3 isn't installed, then install the package with the yum package manager:

 [ec2-user ~]$ sudo yum install python3 -y